 We generally recommend that you are no further than 200 miles or 320 kms of a server to perform music at any tempo and play without limits.
 If you are further from a server it doesn’t mean you won’t be able to perform through it, just that it may limit what you play and how you perform both individually and as an ensemble.
 Using the service to perform with people between cities is actually a feature and it can work as long as you accept how it might limit your performances.

 We are constantly rolling out to more locations but the current regions are listed here.

 Can I perform together with someone else in another city?

 The short answer is “yes” but depending on the distance there will likely be some limits on what you can perform together.
+We are routinely presenting live concerts at our virtual venue with professional musicians performing across multiple cities and regions.
 The first thing is to select a location for the server that is as central as possible between you.
 The latency you each have to the server will be determined to some degree by that distance.
 Other factors, and in fact the one we see that has the most impact but is rarely discussed, is the routing to the server.
 It is possible to be down the street from the server and have terrible latency if your Internet Service Provider incorrectly routes local traffic out of town.